AAnirudh07/Deepreach-2D-System/robot_reachability_analysis/README.md

 ```
 ![BRT for goal reachability](assets/brt_goal_025m_experiment.png)

 The results of the experiment align with the intuition above.

-At each time point, the BRT is a disc of radius $T + 0.25$ centered at the origin.
+- The set of states from which the system can reach the goal is disc of radius $T + 0.25$ centered at the origin (red region).

 ## References